Raspberry Pi Real Time Clock Module

 RTC IIC address: &D0 (write), &D1 (read)

-Pass-Through and Additional HeadersThe RTC Module has support for additional headers, should you wish to fit them, to allow connection of a Power-on LED (either 3.3V or 5V) on J1 and pass-through of the IIC bus on J2.
-Also available are the SQW/Out output from the RTC and Alert output from the Temperature Sensor (if fitted).
+Pass-Through and Additional HeadersThe RTC Module has support for additional headers, should you wish to fit them, to allow connection of a 5V Power-on LED and the offical Pi4 case fan on J1 and pass-through of the I2C bus on J2.
+Also available on J2 are the SQW/OUT output from the RTC and Alert output from the Temperature Sensor (if fitted).
 Details of how to use these outputs can be found on the relevant datasheet for each chip.

 For ROHS, WEEE and CE Certification information, click here.